 Therefore, if a victim can prove that the injury that caused the wrongful death was a result of negligence (for example, a faulty piece of safety equipment, or a drunk driver) they have a strong case.
 When negligence is determined as the cause of death, the victim is oftentimes entitled to receive compensation from the at-fault party.

-Common Reasons for a Wrongful Death Lawsuit
+Common Reasons that a Family Can File a Wrongful Death Lawsuit

 A variety of situations can lead to a wrongful death lawsuit.
 In most cases, the liable party did not intend to cause the victim’s death.
 However, wrongful death suits can also stem from instances of death due to deliberate, criminal actions.

 Automobile accidents are the most common reason for a victim’s family to file a wrongful death lawsuit.
 The family of a decedent may sue the driver or drivers whose negligent behavior (such as speeding or driving under the influence of drugs or alcohol) caused the fatal accident.